From 1 January 2021, Council only accepts online applications via the Department of Planning, Industry & Environment (DPIE)’s ePlanning Portal.

 To qualify as Complying Development, you must satisfy all of the development standards identified in SEPP (Exempt and Complying Development Codes) 2008 or/and Part 2, Division 2 and Schedule 1 of SEPP (Affordable Rental Housing) 2009 (for “secondary dwellings” only; or known as “granny flat”)

-If you decide to choose Council for making your CDC Application, please attach the following documents as part of your submission package:
+If you decide to choose Council for making your CDC Application, please proceed below to:

 Lodge a CDC/Modify a CDC (s4.30)

 For more information on online CDC on the Department of Planning, Industry & Environment website.